energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data.rst

 :cite:`s._thalmann_analyse_2013`).
 The lifetime of the DHN is expected to be 60 years.
 DHN losses are assumed to be 5%.

-As no relevant data were found for Belgium, the DHN infrastructure cost of Switzerland was used.
+As no relevant data were found for Colombia, the DHN infrastructure cost of Switzerland was used.
 As a consequence, the investment cost (:math:`c_{inv}`) is 825 €\ :sub:`2015`/kW\ :sub:`th`.
 Based on the heat roadmap study :cite:`Paardekooper2018`, heat provided by DHN